Shemar Bridges: Baltimore Ravens

 Bridges signed with the Baltimore Ravens as an undrafted free agent on May 7, 2022.
-He was waived with an injury designation on August 30, 2022, during final roster cuts.
-On November 30, 2022, Bridges signed to the practice squad.
+He was waived by Baltimore with an injury designation on August 30, during final roster cuts.
+On November 30, Bridges was re–signed to the team's practice squad.
 Bridges signed a reserve/future contract with the Ravens on January 16, 2023.
-He was waived on August 25.
+He was waived by the team on August 25.

 Hamilton Tiger-Cats

 Bridges signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on January 22, 2024.
+He played in 15 regular season games in 2024 where he had 83 catches for 933 yards and four touchdowns.
+In his rookie CFL season, he was named a CFL East All-Star.
+In 2025, Bridges played in all 18 regular season games where he had just 34 receptions for 361 yards and two touchdowns.
+He began the 2026 season on the six-game injured list and was eventually released on August 19, 2026.

+Saskatchewan Roughriders

+On August 25, 2026, it was announced that Bridges had signed with the Saskatchewan Roughriders.